 So try out these practices, they will help keep some of the problems at bay and help better your reputation as a company.

 Meredith Kisow is a senior at LSU majoring in Mass Communication with a concentration in public relations.
 Meredith enjoys reading in her spare time.

-Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
+Work with Catapult Creative Media Inc. Catapult Creative Media Inc. is a digital marketing and design agency serving clients over the United States but is proud to call Baton Rouge, Louisiana home.
 Founded in 2007, Catapult provides digital, social and mobile marketing solutions backed by relevant strategy and measurable results.
 Catapult works the web to their clients’ advantage, launching them to their next level of success.